→ THURSDAY 25/4• 18h exhibition and book launch

 • Tomoko Sauvage

 Over the past decade, Tomoko Sauvage has been working on a “natural synthesiser” of her own invention: waterbowls that combine water, ceramics and hydrophones (underwater microphones).
 Porcelain bowls, water drops, waves and bubbles as well as hydrophonic feedback and electronics are the main ingredients of her instrument, which generates sculptural and fluid timbres.
 Her musical experimentation is grounded in a live-performance-based practice that investigates improvisation and interaction with the environment – the acoustic space as it is affected by architecture, temperature, humidity and human presence.
 Through primordial elements augmented by technology and enlivened by ritualistic yet playful gestures, Sauvage’s work contemplates, tunes and connects with both the material and the immaterial in maintaining a fragile balance between chance and control.

-(Supported by La Pommerie/CRAFT (creation of the porcelain bowls, Limousin, France) and Aquarian Audio (hydrophones, USA).)
+Supported by La Pommerie/CRAFT (Limousin, France) and Aquarian Audio (USA)

 • Mark Fell

 Fell presents the eighty-fifth version of Multistability(2010) - an ongoing series of microtemporal works, initiated in 2010 with an inaugural release on Raster-Noton.
 This collection of works shifted the emphasis of Fell’s practice from his earlier explorations of house music’s aesthetic vocabulary (circa 1998) to his later radical deconstructions of its rhythmic foundations, and forms a bridge to his more recent work with acoustic performers and explorations of non-European musical practices.
 For the pieces presented here, Fell uses a series of overly simplistic algorithmic approaches to pattern generation, which result in complex and dynamically evolving timing systems.